- Height: 10-11 inches

+This is one of those dog breeds that are truly unmistakable – you will recognize them from a mile!
 With its long, luxurious hair, poised self-assurance, and cute underbite, the Shih Tzu is the right mix of grace and sweetness.
 You know when a Shih Tzu walks into the room.
 These little pups strut their stuff with an arrogant carriage.
 Shih Tzus hold their heads up and curve their tails over their back, commanding attention wherever they go.
 They are irresistible.
 Resembling a little lion, the Shih Tzu is a compact pooch that will melt your heart with their big, round eyes.
 They have a dark, friendly gaze that just glistens.
 You feel it in your knees upon eye contact and never want to let them go.

 This little mop of hair does well in a variety of living situations.
 Homes and apartments, families and singles, they pups can thrive just about anywhere.
 The Shih Tzu is an ideal go-to family pet, but because of its small size and its need for companionship, he’ll ultimately have to be an inside dog.
 That’s just how they operate.
 Is the Shih Tzu the right dog to bring into your home?
 There’s only one way to find out.
 Keep your eyeball glued to this page and scroll away.
 We will reveal all!